How to Install OpenShot on Linux Mint 22 and 21

 Conclusion

-OpenShot is ready on Linux Mint with an update path that matches how closely you want to track upstream releases.
+OpenShot is ready on Linux Mint with a package source that matches your update preference: the repository package for low maintenance, the stable PPA for newer APT-managed builds, or Flathub for Flatpak packaging.
 If preview playback still feels rough on a GeForce system, install NVIDIA drivers on Linux Mint next.
 AMD and Intel users should upgrade Mesa drivers on Linux Mint instead.

 Search LinuxCapable